People take to the streets after Trump win

 Story highlights

-- Donald Trump supporters, opponents gather at White House
+- Donald Trump supporters, opponents gather outside White House

+(CNN)Students blocked a highway in Austin, Texas, burned a flag on the campus of American University in Washington and walked out of class in high schools and colleges across the country after the victory of President-elect Donald Trump.

+Hundreds of students from the University of Texas marched through downtown Austin, chanting anti-Trump slogans.

 Two opposing rallies crowded Pennsylvania Avenue near the White House, while protests on the other side of the country threatened to turn ugly.